Practicing Democracy: A View from (virtual) Capitol Hill

 There is an adage that no one really wants to see the sausage get made but, in this case, participating in the process of how we get to ”Yes” on these key legislative issues, was a tremendous honor.
 I am exceptionally proud to participate – not just as a member of the nonprofit sector and alongside the amazing colleagues who represent it, but as a citizen in this democracy.

 If you also have the desire to participate, please don’t hesitate to reach out to your elected officials to advocate on behalf of the organizations and causes that you love.
-If we heard one thing loud and clear, its that YOUR voice matters the most, so I hope you will join us in getting us to YES!
+If we heard one thing loud and clear, it’s that YOUR voice matters the most, so I hope you will join us in getting us to YES!

 Editor’s Note: For more information about these policies, visit TNPA.org, and read our “Policy Priorities.”